svetek/svetek.github.io/docs/Configuration/3CX/Bandwidth/index.md

 ![](images/Bandwidth_01.png)

 Next step you will buy or porting numbers and assign to the location.
+Also need open ticket bandwith for add 3CX IP to allow make outbound calls.

 ## Configuration BANDWIDTH SIP Connector on 3CX
 Open 3CX web ui admin panel and go to SIP Trunks, press "Add SIP Trunk" need select country "US" and Provider "Bandwidth"